scottlafetra/ProjectHex/rules.md

 2. Players chose one or both of their cards to mulligan and place the mulliganed cards face down in a discard pile.
 3. The discard pile is then shuffled and put on the bottom of the Mission Deck.
 4. Each player draws as many mission cards as they mulliganed.
-5. For each player in turn order: Place 4 troops and your capital in an teritorry that is at least two spaces away from any teritorry with units on it.
+5. For each player in turn order: Place one of their control markers in an teritorry that is at least two spaces away from any teritorry with units on it.

 ## General Rules